nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 ## Features

 > **NOTE:** Your stored course mapping is located in the `myList.json` file, found in the `data` folder at the
-> same file path where you executed the JAR file. `myList.json` would only be created after the
+> same file path where you executed the JAR file.
-> first execution of the JAR file.
 >
 > **NOTE:** Ensure that all the commands given are placed in **one line**.
 > Do not separate the command into multiple lines in the terminal.